 In the current reference index based SHVC, the ILP picture is used as the co-located picture for the EL TMVP derivation.
 In JCTVC-M0258, it is proposed to use the EL temporal reference picture as the co-located picture.
 If the co-located PU in the EL temporal reference picture refers to its ILP picture, then an alternative motion vector obtained from the corresponding BL picture of the current EL picture to be coded, is scaled appropriately and used as TMVP predictor.

 Simulation results

-The common test conditions of the RA, LDP and LDB configurations as specified in [2] are followed for the cross-verification.
+The common test conditions of the AI, RA, LDP and LDB configurations as specified in [2] are followed for the cross-verification.